kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 - Stackoverflow: https://stackoverflow.com/questions/tagged/kyma
 - YouTube: https://www.youtube.com/channel/UC8Q8bBtYe9gQN-dQ-_L8JvQ

-Choose the channel that is the most cozy for you and let us know what you think about Kyma and ask how you can start.
+Use one of these communication channels to let us know what you think about Kyma and how you can start your contribution to the project.